-It seems that a several of things were happening.
+It seems that several things were happening.
 First, so many people chose this route or just found themselves unable to make payments, the banks were faced with thousands of abandoned or nonperforming properties.
 They just couldn't get to them all in a timely manner.

-Many of the properties had title and paperwork issues due to shoddy practices employed by law firms and title companies at the height of the mortgage lending bubble.
+Many of the properties had a title and paperwork issues due to shoddy practices employed by law firms and title companies at the height of the mortgage lending bubble.
 Those issues would take time and money to sort out and correct.

 Finally, many banks just didn't want to be saddled with undervalued properties, and they were unwilling to wait until the market would get better, having to throw good money after bad to pay taxes, homeowner association dues, upkeep, and other costs to maintain empty properties.

 So the banks just didn't foreclose.
 This left the properties in the name of the borrower, who remained responsible for that upkeep, the taxes, and the homeowner association dues.
 Often, these borrowers didn't learn of these mounting debts until years after they thought they had rid themselves of these burdens.
 Hence the name zombie mortgage or zombie foreclosure—because it never dies.

 Imagine being hit with fines from the city for your failure to keep the grass cut on a house you moved out of months before.
 Or worse, since the property is still in the homeowner's name, the homeowner remains responsible for the property and any damage that occurs.
 Vandalism is rampant in neighborhoods with abandoned properties.
 In some cases, the homeowner can be held liable if the abandoned property causes damage to surrounding houses, such as the result of a fire.
 The homeowner could also be held liable for injury to anyone who is hurt on the property, including squatters.